-Description of measurement methods and procedures to be Section of supply contract for gauzes that specifies the technical characteristics agreed during baseline campaign.
-If necessary, additional data could be requested to supplier's technical service office in order to provide complete
+Description of Section of supply contract for gauzes that specifies the technical characteristics

+measurement methods agreed during baseline campaign.
+If necessary, additional data could be

+and procedures to be requested to supplier's technical service office in order to provide complete

 applied: technical profile of gauzes.

 QA/QC procedures to None

 be applied:

 Any comment: Recording each campaign